CN-TU/network-attack-outlierness/README.md

 Folder | Description
 -------|-------------
-hist | Histograms visualizing outlier scores of normal and attack traffic histlog | Histograms in logarithmic scale results | Performance indices for all outlier detection methods as csv files scores | Outlier scores as NumPy arrays for subsequent analysis stats | Statistics of outlier scores of normal and attack traffic as csv files
+hist | Histograms visualizing outlier scores of normal and attack traffic histlog | Same as hist, but in logarithmic scale results | Performance indices for all outlier detection methods as csv files scores | Outlier scores as NumPy arrays for subsequent analysis stats | Statistics of outlier scores of normal and attack traffic as csv files